 When you first get started in sales, you learn a few things right away.
 One of the key sales fundamentals that you’ll learn early on is that you should be maximizing the number of prospects you contact each day.
 After all, more contacts will always add up to more sales.

-One of the many important lessons we have learned over the years at Service Direct is that meaningful engagements with prospects are far more important than sheer call volume.
+One of the many important lessons we have learned over the years is that meaningful engagements with prospects are far more important than sheer call volume.
 If you can spend time getting to know a prospect, and building a genuine relationship, that effort will be far more useful in the long run than just racking up as many dials as possible.

 This way of thinking can seem radical to the ‘old-school’ sales professional, but it really works.
 In this post, we’d like to highlight four key reasons that it’s more important to build relationships than maximize your call velocity.